CZ-NIC/pyoidc/doc/howto/rp.rst

                                           )

-'scope' has to be the same as in the authorization request.
+'scope' has to be the same as in the authentication request.

 If you don't specify a specific client authentication method, then *client_secret_basic* is used.